First Grade Orientation

 Students have multiple options when buying their lunch.
 A lunch menu is sent home at the beginning of each month.
 Each day’s menu has a unique option, referred to as the “A” lunch.
 In addition, there are four alternates listed on the menu; these alternates are available every day during that week.
 Each morning in their classroom, students buying lunch need to identify what they are purchasing for lunch.
 This process goes more smoothly if each child has made a decision before coming to school.
 Please discuss lunch selections with your child at home.

 All first grade families received a formal letter outlining the cafeteria procedures using our debit system and student personal pin numbers.
 We strongly suggest you deposit money in the student’s account to pay for multiple lunches.
 This way limited cash will be handled by the student.
 You will be notified by the cafeteria staff once your account has approximately three lunches remaining.
 Cafeteria staff and teachers work closely to make sure students know their pin number and can access the system comfortably.
 Milk is available each lunch.
 Typically, skim, 1% and chocolate milk are available.
-Juice is also available each day.
-Snacks are available for sale at lunch at a variety of prices.
+Snacks will be available for sale at lunch at a variety of prices later in the year.

 ALLERGY TO PEANUTS

 We have students in our school community with a severe allergy to peanuts.
 We must do all that we can to provide a safe learning environment for everyone.
 In an effort to allow all students to participate fully in class activities, we ask that you do not send in any food for snacks that may contain peanuts or peanut oil.
 We have set up a “peanut free” lunch table for each lunch period.
 Any child who has a peanut allergy will sit at this table, along with any friends who wish to join them, providing their lunches are peanut free.
 Please be sure that the school nurse and your child’s teacher are aware of your child’s allergy.